wwwahmedabid555-dot/Weather-Dashboard-Pro/README.md

 Weather Dashboard Pro
+This is a university academic project developed to forecast weather conditions based on geographic coordinates.

 Project Overview
 A full-stack weather forecasting application developed by a team of 6 members.
 The project integrates real-time weather data with a custom Machine Learning model to predict atmospheric conditions.
 It features a modern, glassmorphism-styled web interface connected to a Python Flask backend.